Character Design Software | How to Design a Character | Autodesk

 Character design software enables artists to create detailed and realistic three-dimensional characters with unique textures and details.

-The software includes rigging (US Site) and skeletal animation features that help create lifelike character movements and expressions.
+The software includes rigging and skeletal animation features that help create lifelike character movements and expressions.

 The software supports collaboration for a smoother workflow using file sharing and integrating various elements in the animation pipeline.